Introduction to Multi-Armed Bandits: LagrangeBwK: a game-theoretic algorithm for

 \subsection{Preliminaries}

+We will use the following notation.
 Let $r(a)$ be the expected per-round reward of arm $a$, and $c_i(a)$ be the expected per-round consumption of a given resource $i$.
 The sets of rounds, arms and resources are denoted $[T]$, $[K]$ and $[d]$, respectively.
 The distributions over arms and resources are denoted $\Delta_K$ and $\Delta_d$.
+The adjusted total reward of algorithm \ALG is denoted $\REW(\ALG)$.

 Let $B = \min_{i\in[d]} B_i$ be the smallest budget.
 Without loss of generality, we rescale the problem so that all budgets are $B$.
 For this, divide the per-round consumption of each resource $i$ by $B_i/B$.
 In particular, the per-round consumption of the time resource is now $B/T$.